-Then, we do a live demo of Yousign.
-We noticed that this demo was very useful to show the capabilities of our product to our attendees.
+We noticed that there’s a before and after the demo.
 This is why we squeeze the presentation part to 15 minutes max.

 I watched a lot of webinars, mostly from our competitors, when we were trying to figure out how we would do it.
 And I noticed that they were extremely boring, they would run a dull Powerpoint presentation for one hour.
 It had no human touch at all.

 We take the opposite view.
 From the first minute to the last we do not share a single Powerpoint presentation.
 We share our webcam and we people to ask as much questions as they want, anytime.

 We usually have two persons hosting the webinar: myself and the CEO of Yousign.
 I would do the marketing presentation and I wanted to have the CEO by my side to create a sense of exclusivity for those live sessions.